philgzl/wavenet/README.md

 # wavenet
-Yet another WaveNet implementation on PyTorch
+A PyTorch implementation of DeepMind's WaveNet

 # Installation